Devil's Bridge

 Featured:

-Devil’s Bridge is a term applied to two or three dozen ancient bridges, found primarily in Europe.
+Devil’s Bridge is a term applied to dozens of ancient bridges, found primarily in Europe.
 Most of these bridges are stone or masonry arch bridges and represent a significant technological achievement.
-Local lore often wrongly attributes these bridges to the Roman era, but in fact many of them are medieval, having been built between 1000 and 1600 AD.
+Each of the Devil's Bridges has a corresponding Devil-related myth or folktale.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Devil's Bridge" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Devil's Bridge" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools